fmbrieva/mediawiki-grafana/README.md

 Documentation can be found at http://www.mediawiki.org/wiki/Extension:Grafana

-There is a demo at http://www.delegacionprovincial.com/mediawiki/index.php/Gestion_Online:GrafanaCheck
+There is a demo at [See it in action](http://www.delegacionprovincial.com/mediawiki/index.php/Gestion_Online:GrafanaCheck)

-# Installation
+## Installation

 - Download extension, extract files to a folder and rename folder as `Grafana`.
 - Upload `Grafana` folder to your extensions directory from the root of your MediaWiki installation.